TomDev234/DisplayStandby/README.md

  Switch off your Monitors

 Written with QtCreator in C++ and Qt6.
-Currently only runs on Windows.
+Currently only Windows is supported.